-A8.4.2.4.1 Rapid degradation in the aquatic environment may be demonstrated by other data than referred to in Chapter 3.10, para.
-3.10.2.10.3, items (a) and (b).
+88.A8.4.2.4.1 Rapid degradation in the aquatic environment may be demonstrated by other data than referred to in-criteria a) and b) in Annex I of the harmonised criteria (OECD 1998)appendix I of this Annex.
 These may be data on biotic and/or abiotic degradation.
 Data on primary degradation can only be used where it is demonstrated that the degradation products shall not be classified as hazardous to the aquatic environment, i.e. that they do not fulfil the classification criteria.

-- A8.4.2.4.2 The fulfilment of criterion (c) of Chapter 3.10, para.
-3.10.2.10.3, requires that the substance is degraded in the aquatic environment to a level of >70% within a 28-day period.
+A8.4.2.4.289.
+The fulfilment of criterion c) requires that the substance is degraded in the aquatic environment to a level of >70% within a 28-day period.
 If first-order kinetics are assumed, which is reasonable at the low substance concentrations prevailing in most aquatic environments, the degradation rate will be relatively constant for the 28-day period.
-Thus, the degradation requirement will be fulfilled with an average degradation rate constant, $k > -(\ln 0.3 \ln 1)/28 = 0.043 \text{ day}^{-1}$.
-This corresponds to a degradation half-life, $t{1/2} < \ln 2/0.043 = 16 \text{ days}$. - A8.4.2.4.3 Moreover, as degradation processes are temperature dependent, this parameter should also be taken into account when assessing degradation in the environment.
+Thus, the degradation requirement will be fulfilled with an average degradation rate constant, $k > -(\ln 0.3 - \ln 1)/28 = 0.043 \text{ day}^{-1}$ .
+This corresponds to a degradation half-life, $t{1/2} < \ln 2/0.043 = 16 \text{ days}$ .

+90. A8.4.2.4.3 Moreover, as degradation processes are temperature dependent, this parameter should also be taken into account when assessing degradation in the environment.
 Data from studies employing environmentally realistic temperatures should be used for the evaluation.
-When data from studies performed at different temperatures need to be compared, the traditional Q10 approach could be used, i.e. that the degradation rate is halved when the temperature decreases by $10\,^{\circ}\text{C}$. - A8.4.2.4.4 The evaluation of data on fulfilment of this criterion should be conducted on a case by case basis by expert judgement.
+When data from studies performed at different temperatures need to be compared, the traditional Q10 approach could be used, i.e. that the degradation rate is halved when the temperature decreases by 10°C.

+91. A8.4.2.4.4 The evaluation of data on fulfilment of this criterion should be conducted on a case by case basis by expert judgement.
 However, guidance on the interpretation of various types of data that may be used for demonstrating a rapid degradation in the aquatic environment is given below.
 In general, only data from aquatic biodegradation simulation tests are considered directly applicable.
 However simulation test data from other environmental compartments could be considered as well, but such data require in general more scientific judgement before use.

-A8.4.2.4.5 Aquatic simulation tests
+A8.4.2.5 Aquatic simulation tests

-Aquatic simulation tests are tests conducted in laboratory, but simulating environmental conditions and employing natural samples as inoculum.
+92. Aquatic simulation tests are tests conducted in laboratory, but simulating environmental conditions and employing natural samples as inoculum.
 Results of aquatic simulation tests may be used directly for classification purposes, when realistic environmental conditions in surface waters are simulated, i.e.:

-- substance concentration that is realistic for the general aquatic environment (often in the low μg/L range); - inoculum from a relevant aquatic environment; - realistic concentration of inoculum $(10^3-10^6 \text{ cells/mL})$; - realistic temperature (e.g. 5 °C to 25 °C); and - ultimate degradation is determined (i.e. determination of the mineralisation rate or the individual degradation rates of the total biodegradation pathway).
+- substance concentration that is realistic for the general aquatic environment (often in the low $\mu$ g/L range); - inoculum from a relevant aquatic environment; - realistic concentration of inoculum (10-10 cells/mL); - realistic temperature (e.g. 5°C to 25°C); and - ultimate degradation is determined (i.e. determination of the mineralisation rate or the individual degradation rates of the total biodegradation pathway).

-Substances that under these conditions are degraded at least 70% within 28 days, i.e. with a half-life < 16 days, are considered rapidly degradable.
+93. Substances that under these conditions are degraded at least 70% within 28 days, i.e. with a half-life < 16 days, are considered rapidly degradable.